 - What are your hobbies and other interests?

-Here are 12 things you could ask them:
+Here are some questions you could ask them:

 - What size is your company and how many people work here?